j. Provisions, contingent liabilities and contingent assets

 determining whether the investment in subsidiaries are impaired or not is on the basis of its nature of long-term strategic investments and business projections.

-The impairment for trade receivables / unbilled licenses / unbilled services / loans and other receivables are done based on assumptions about risk of default and expected loss rates.
-The assumptions, selection of inputs for calculation of impairment are based on management
+The impairment for trade receivables/unbilled licenses / unbilled services/loans and other receivables are done based on assumptions about risk of default and expected loss rates.
+The assumptions, selection of inputs for calculation of impairment are based on management judgment considering the past history, market conditions and forward-looking estimates at the end of each reporting date.

 The impairment of non-financial assets is determined based on estimation of recoverable amount of such assets.
 The assumptions used in computing the recoverable amount are based on management judgment considering the timing of future cash flows, discount rates and the risks specific to the asset.

-Fair value measurement of financial instruments When the fair values of financial assets and financial liabilities could not be measured based on quoted prices in active markets, management uses valuation techniques including the Discounted Cash Flow (DCF) model, to determine its fair value.
+determine its fair value.
 The inputs to these models are taken from observable markets where possible, but where this is not feasible, a degree of judgment is exercised in establishing fair values.
 Judgments include considerations of inputs such as liquidity risk, credit risk and volatility.
-Provisions

 The timing of recognition requires application of judgment to existing facts and circumstances that may be subject to change.
 The litigations and claims to which the Company is exposed are assessed by the management and in certain cases with the support of external experts.
 The amounts are determined by discounting the expected future cash flows at a pre-tax rate that reflects the current market assessments of the time value of money and the risks specific to the liability.

-Management judgment is exercised for estimating the possible outflow of resources, if any, in respect of contingencies / claims / litigations against the Company as it is not possible to predict the outcome of pending matters with accuracy.
+Management judgment is exercised for estimating the possible outflow of resources, if any, in respect of contingencies/claims/litigations against the Company as it is not possible to predict the outcome of pending matters with accuracy.

 Share based payments